Ayush-apt/Ayush-apt/README.md

 - 👋 Hi, I’m @Ayush-apt
 - 👀 I’m interested in ...
-Hacking,Coding
+Coding
 - 🌱 I’m currently learning ...
-Kali Linux,Python
+Html,CSS,JS,Python
 - 💞️ I’m looking to collaborate on ...
 Everything
-- 📫 How to reach me ... insta-@why_not_ayush
+- 📫 How to reach me ... insta-@aloooobhujiaa

 <!---
 Ayush-apt/Ayush-apt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.